-There are two distinct ways to cut materials when milling: Conventional Milling (Up) and Climb Milling (Down).
+There are two distinct ways to cut materials when CNC milling: Conventional Milling (Up) and Climb Milling (Down).
 The difference between these two techniques is the relationship of the rotation of the cutter to the direction of feed.
 In Conventional Milling, the cutter rotates against the direction of the feed.
 During Climb Milling, the cutter rotates with the feed.

 Key Conventional and Climb Milling Properties:

 Conventional Milling (Figure 2)

 As previously stated, traditionally conventional milling has been the common choice for most machinists.
 This is where the cutting edge of the tool is actually rotating away from the direction of the feed.
 An example of this is seen in Figure 2 below.
 Until recently, this has been the common choice due to backlash however, the rise of climb milling has caused machinists or machines to adapt and compensate for this issue.